Gravity as the Source of Curvature, not curvature as the source of gravity

 This view preserves observational facts while offering a different explanatory hierarchy—one that restores gravity as an active force and geometry as its visible signature.

-PEI Summary Statement
+PRI Summary Statement

 Space does not curve motion.